ysyk2021/the-productive-social-media-user-tips-and-tricks-for-using-social-media-efficiently/src/chapter-9-2.md

-Chapter: Strategies for Dealing with Negative Feedback and Online Harassment
+Strategies for Dealing with Negative Feedback and Online Harassment
 ============================================================================

 In this chapter, we will explore effective strategies for dealing with negative feedback and online harassment on social media.
 As a productive social media user, it's essential to have strategies in place to handle these challenges in a constructive and proactive manner.
 By implementing these strategies, you can navigate through negative experiences while maintaining your well-being and positive online presence.
 Let's delve into some valuable tips and tricks: